21st January 2015

 and security settings adjusted to allow applets to run.

 From version Java 7 update 51 security has been enhanced and Applets without certificates will not run without a work around.
-My Applets do not have such certificates, but the following steps will enable them to run:
+My Applets do not have such certificates, but the following steps will enable them to run in an I.E. browser:

 Design and Stress Analysis